microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/aks.md

     --subscription "recordingbotsubscription"
 ```

-Don't forget to replace the DNS name with your own AKS DNS record, only the variable part, for example we chose `recordingbottutorial`_.westeurope.cloudapp.azure.com_ so for the `--dns-name` parameter we enter `recordingbottutorial`.
+Do not forget to replace the DNS name with your own AKS DNS record.
+We do not use the fully qualified name.
+So in our example, for the DNS entry `recordingbottutorial`_.westeurope.cloudapp.azure.com_ we supply the parameter `--dns-name` only with `recordingbottutorial`.

 > [!WARNING]
 > The DNS record that is created from our custom part and the postfix must be globally unique.

-If the command ran successful the result will look like:
+If the command completed successful the result will look similar to this:

 ```json
 {